Business Continuity — Training and Certification

 BC Crisis Lead Manager

-Advanced crisis management focused on leadership, coordination and decision-making.
+Advanced crisis management with a focus on leadership, coordination, decision-making and alignment with business continuity.

 BC Lead Business Impact Analyst